itsergiu/AI-for-script-generating-in-Romanian-based-on-novel-of-Ion-Creanga/README.md

 ### AI for script generating in Romanian based on novel of Ion Creanga
-Code is adapted to convert diacritics to latin (unidecode) Script is generated at the given step (print_step)
+Code is adapted to convert diacritics to latin (unidecode).
+Script is generated at the given step (print_step).

 Source:
 AI in Marketing - Siraj Raval